 The aged and crumbling Water Street Bridge is in its final days as a work of engineering that still fulfills a vital purpose: namely, transporting thousands of vehicles daily across the Saucon Creek, between Hellertown borough and Lower Saucon Township.

-On Thursday, borough officials announced that the 81-year-old span will be closed beginning Thursday, July 11, so a long-planned replacement project can commence.
+The 81-year-old span will be closed beginning Monday, July 29, so a long-planned replacement project can commence.

 The two-lane steel I-beam bridge is being replaced because it is both structurally deficient and functionally obsolete.

 The current bridge was built in 1938, is 117 feet long and is used by an average of more than 7,900 motorists each day, according to PennDOT’s interactive bridge conditions map.

 The contract for the new bridge has been awarded by PennDOT to Kriger Construction of Dickson City, Lackawanna County, which will have 60 days to complete the project–barring any delays caused by inclement weather–or face penalties, borough officials said.